Language: English and Japanese

 Application deadlines: Nov.
 15 for the spring semester; May 15 for the fall semester.
+(Please note that applications must be mailed by MSSU and must arrive at Ryukoku by these dates.)
+The application be found here.
+Once students are accepted by Ryukoku, they are mailed a welcome package that includes documents required for the Japan Student Visa.
+Students then apply for their visa at the nearest Japanese Consulate in their home country.
 Spring orientation typically is held around April 1-5, with the semester starting around April 9.
 Fall orientation typically begins around Sept.
 13, with the semester starting around Sept.
 20.

 Ryukoku University, with a tradition of more than 360 years, offers the Japanese Culture and Language Program (JCLP) for students whose level of Japanese is elementary or above.
 Japanese language classes are divided into six levels; students will be assigned to the most suitable level after a placement test.
 Students can take various elective subjects, such as Japanese culture and society, and learn about Kyoto’s traditional culture and entertainment through activities outside the classroom.